voidcenter/matrix-cat/README.md

 # Matrix Cat

 This is a fun NFT project for the Matrix team @CertiK.
-It has 100 AI-generated cat avatars:
+It starts with 100 AI-generated cat avatars:

 ![NFT token images](res/all.png "")